jangala-dev/lua-fibers/DESIGN-NOTES.md

   - a LIFO stack of defers to run on exit;
   - a cancellation condition and a join condition;
   - a status: `"running" | "ok" | "failed" | "cancelled"`;
-  - a primary error/cancellation reason plus a list of additional failures.
+  - a primary error or cancellation reason, plus a list of additional failures from deferred cleanup handlers.

 Scopes are obtained via: